CouncilofLorien/counciloflorien.github.io/docs/cards/D/dragon-lore.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Playable on a sage during the site phase at an untapped site where "Information" is playable.
-Tap the sage and the site.
-During a site phase at a tapped Dragon's lair, tap bearer and discard Dragon-lore.
+> > ***Playable on a sage during the site phase at an untapped site where "Information" is playable.*** Tap the sage and the site.
+During a site phase at a tapped Dragon's lair, tap bearer and discard _Dragon-lore_.
 Search your play deck and/or discard pile for any item playable at the Dragon's lair.
 This item may be immediately played with the bearer's company.
 > >
 > > {: .fs-3 }
 > > _“...they all began discussing dragon-slayings historical, dubious, and mythical...”_ ***---&#65279;Hob***